gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GIJ-plus-Scriptrunner-gij-self-managed.md

 *   [Example 4](#example-4-move-an-issue-to-in-progress-status-when-at-least-one-git-commit-exists): a setup of issue workflow in a such way that if an `OPEN` issue has at least one git commit then it's moved to `IN PROGRESS` status

-For more example scripts, see GIJFacade [JavaDocs](/git-integration-for-jira-data-center/scriptrunner-javadoc-git-services-GIJFacade-gij-self-managed).
+For more example scripts, see GIJFacade [JavaDocs](/git-integration-for-jira-data-center/ScriptRunner-javadoc-git-services-GIJFacade-gij-self-managed).

-### Getting started with Scriptrunner plugin
+### Getting started with ScriptRunner plugin

-For Jira Server/Data Center, you will need to download and install Scriptrunner plugin from the Atlassian Marketplace.
+For Jira Server/Data Center, you will need to download and install ScriptRunner plugin from the Atlassian Marketplace.
 No further GIJ configuration is required.

 **Downloading the app**

-1. Go to [Scriptrunner for Jira](https://marketplace.atlassian.com/apps/6820/scriptrunner-for-jira?tab=overview&hosting=server) at Atlassian Marketplace and start the free trial or buy it now.
+1. Go to [ScriptRunner for Jira](https://marketplace.atlassian.com/apps/6820/scriptrunner-for-jira?tab=overview&hosting=server) at Atlassian Marketplace and start the free trial or buy it now.

 2. Login to your Atlassian account when prompted and generate a new license for the trial.